-- Secure Relationships with New Employer Clients.
-Our addressable market includes approximately 15,000 employers, each with at least 1,000 employees, within the industries that we currently service in the United States and the United Kingdom.
-Our dedicated sales force focuses on establishing new client relationships and is supported by our Horizons Workforce Consulting practice, which helps potential clients to identify the precise work/life offerings that will best meet their strategic goals. - Cross-Sell and Expand Services to Existing Employer Clients.
+Secure Relationships with New Employer Clients.
+Our addressable market includes approximately 13,000 employers, each with at least 1,000 employees, within the industries that we currently service in the United States and the United Kingdom.
+Our dedicated sales force focuses on establishing new client relationships and is supported by our Horizons Workforce Consulting practice, which helps potential clients to identify the precise work/life offerings that will best meet their strategic goals.

+- Cross-Sell and Expand Services to Existing Employer Clients.
 We believe there is a significant opportunity to increase the number of our clients that use more than one of our services, and to expand the services we provide to existing clients.

-• Continue to Expand Through the Assumption of Management of Existing Sponsored Child Care Centers.
-We occasionally assume the management of existing centers from the incumbent management team, which enables us to develop new client relationships, typically with no capital investment and no purchase price payment.
+Over the past five years, we have nearly doubled the number of our clients who utilize more than one of our services to 230 clients as of December 31, 2017. - Continue to Expand Through the Assumption of Management of Existing Sponsored Child Care Centers.
+We occasionally assume the management of existing centers from the incumbent management, which enables us to develop new client relationships, typically with no capital investment and no purchase price payment.